- Search The Registry

 Wallace D. Fard

 Though his birth date and year are not confirmed, Fard immigrated to the United States sometime before 1930.
-In that year, he established in Detroit the Temple of Islam as well as the University of Islam, which was the temple's school, and the Fruit of Islam, a corps of male guards.
-Fard preached that blacks (who were not to be called Negroes) must prepare for an inevitable race war and that Christianity was the religion of slaveowners.
+In that year, he established in Detroit the Temple of the Nation of Islam (N.O.I.) as well as the University of Islam, which was the temple's school, and the Fruit of Islam, a corps of male guards.
+Fard preached that Blacks (who were not to be called Negroes) must prepare for an inevitable race war and that Christianity was the religion of slave owners.

 The Encyclopedia Britannica, Fifteenth Edition.